 The mission of the Judiciary, as an independent branch of government, is to administer justice in an impartial, efficient and accessible manner in accordance with the law.

 Hawai`i's judicial branch is a unified state court system that functions under one administrative head, the Chief Justice of the Hawai`i Supreme Court.

 The Hawai`i State Judiciary consists of:

-- The Supreme Court - State's highest court makes binding decisions over appeals from the lower courts upon transfer from the Intermediate Court of Appeals and cases eligible to be heard directly by the Hawai`i Supreme Court.
+- The Supreme Court - The Supreme Court - State's highest court makes binding decisions over appeals from the lower courts upon discretionary appeal or transfer from the Intermediate Court of Appeals and cases eligible to be heard directly by the Hawai`i Supreme Court.
 Also responsible for court rules, licensing and disciplining attorneys.

 - Intermediate Court of Appeals - State's second highest court that reviews appeals from state trial court or agency decisions.
 Its decisions, under certain circumstances, are subject to the Hawai`i Supreme Court's review.

 - Land Court - Statewide court of record with exclusive jurisdiction of all applications for the registration of title to land and easements or rights in land held and possessed.

 - Tax Appeal Court - Statewide court of record with jurisdiction over disputes concerning property, excise, liquor, tobacco, income and insurance taxes, among others.